Administrative divisions of Luxembourg: Communes

 The communes (municipalities) are the lowest administrative division in Luxembourg.
+They were first created during the French Revolution.
+As of 2020, there were 102 communes.

 Cities

-12 communes have legal city status, some since the early Middle Ages.
-The City of Luxembourg, the nation's capital, is the largest city in the country.
+12 communes have legal city status.
+Luxembourg City, the nation's capital, is the largest city in the country.

 Quarters of Luxembourg City

 Below the official administrative level of the commune, Luxembourg City has further unofficial administrative subdivisions, known as quarters.
 The twenty-four quarters of Luxembourg City are a de facto subdivision without legal basis used to simplify public administration.